-The Bodies in Association with Churches Together in England (CTE) include a range of 71 different organisations.
+The Charities and Networks in Association with Churches Together in England (CTE) include a range of 78 different organisations.

-Find out more about our Bodies in Association (BIAs) on this page.
+Find out more about our Charities and Networks in Association (CNAs) on this page.

-While Bodies in Association do not form part of the churches’ official structures, as voluntary associations of Christians or movements within the Church they are recognised and valued for their participation in the churches’ mission and ecumenism (churches working together).
+While Charities and Networks in Association do not form part of the churches’ official structures, as voluntary associations of Christians or movements within the Church they are recognised and valued for their participation in the churches’ mission and ecumenism (churches working together).

-The areas of focus of our Bodies in Association are wide-ranging, and include:
+The areas of focus of our Charities and Networks in Association are wide-ranging, and include:

 - church life, mission and Christian apologetics